Tag Archive | how to protect vegetables in cold weather

 Unpredictable

-The weather has been so weird this spring.
-Some days it feels like June, and others skim the bird bath in ice.
-Lots of us already planted tender (easily damaged or killed by frost) vegetables and flowers.
-Without some protection, they will be injured by the cold nights that are still in our forecast.
+The weather can be so weird in early spring.
+Some days feel like June, and others skim the bird bath in ice.
+Lots of us have already planted tender vegetables and flowers—those easily damaged or killed by frost.
+Without some protection, they’ll be injured by the cold nights that are still in our forecast.

 If the nighttime temperatures are predicted to fall below 50°F, I’ll cover tomato and pepper transplants in the garden.
-A night or two in the 40’s probably won’t hurt most transplants if they’ve been properly hardened off.
-But consistently chilly weather will slowly rob the plants of their vigor.
-Peppers and basil are particularly sensitive to cold soil, and can be killed by it, even if temperatures aren’t close to freezing.
+A night or two in the 40’s probably won’t hurt most healthy transplants if they’ve been properly hardened off.
+But consistently chilly weather robs the plants of their vigor.
+Peppers and basil are particularly sensitive to cold soil, and can be killed by it, even when temperatures aren’t close to freezing.

 cold frame, with plants